jeffreythawkins/jira2v1/README.md

 # jira2v1

-This node script moves matching Atlassian JIRA defects and creates a task for each on a VersionOne story.
-If it's run twice with the same source and target, it ignores JIRAs that have already been added as tasks.
+This node script copies matching Atlassian JIRA defects and creates a task for each on a VersionOne story.
+It ignores JIRAs that may have already been added from a previous run.

 ## Install